ld4apps/lda-serverlib/README.md

 lda-serverlib
 =============

-python library for Linked Data for Applications (LDA)
+Python library for Linked Data for Applications (LDA).
+See http://ld4apps.github.io/.